JPChpx/Integration-Methods/README.md

 # function integrals with various Methods
-Provide stand-alone integration methods from order 1 to order 10.
-Simple, easy-to-use library: simply add ".\integration.h" to your main program.
+Provides function integration methods from 1 to 10th order Simple, easy-to-use library: simply add ".\integration.h" to your main program.

 Implemented methods are :